+Achieve semantic agreement.
 To federate architectures, there must be semantic agreement so that pertinent information can be related appropriately.
-MITRE systems engineers can recommend that their customers achieve semantic agreement by:
+MITRE SEs can recommend that their sponsors achieve semantic agreement by:

 - Using enterprise taxonomies and authoritative reference data.

+Conform to standards.
 In general, conforming to common or shared architecture standards increases interoperability and makes it easier to federate.
-MITRE systems engineers should encourage their customers to choose standards appropriate to their purposes and help them establish the means to enforce compliance.
+MITRE SEs should encourage their sponsors to choose standards appropriate to their purposes and help them establish the means to enforce compliance.
 For example, agreed enterprise taxonomies establish the context for aligning mission area activities and associated reference models, and for categorizing and organizing component architectures, thereby facilitating semantic understanding across the various architectures in the federation.

-The success of a federation effort also depends on exposing architectures and architecture metadata for potential linkage and reuse by analysts, planners, and decision-makers at every level.
+- Expose architectures and their metadata: The success of a federation effort also depends on exposing architectures and architecture metadata for potential linkage and reuse by analysts, planners, and decision makers at every level.
 Sharing architectures and services that already exist helps expedite architecture development and federation.
 Registry capabilities provide for registration and linking of architecture metadata to enable the creation of navigable and searchable federated enterprise architectures.
 Enterprise enforcement policies and governance for architectures reinforce robust interfaces and data relationships .
-MITRE systems engineers should assist their customers to actively engage in these architecture-sharing venues by reusing artifacts before reinventing them and by posting their own metadata and products for reuse by others.
+MITRE SEs should help their sponsors actively engage in these architecture-sharing venues by reusing artifacts before reinventing them and by posting their own metadata and products for others to reuse.

-MITRE systems engineers should promote and foster the development of federated architectures within customer organizations to help improve the reliability and efficiency of decisions.
-This will occur as organizations align semantic and structural data across their boundaries so they can ensure that the right information is being used to answer key decision-makers' questions.
-MITRE systems engineers should continue to use federated architecture opportunities and improve the flow of information among stakeholder nodes and consequently decision-makers.
+- Encourage sponsors’ federated architectures: MITRE SEs should promote and foster the development of federated architectures within sponsor organizations to help improve the reliability and efficiency of decisions.
+This will occur as organizations align semantic and structural data across their boundaries so they can ensure that the right information is being used to answer key decision makers' questions.
+MITRE SEs should continue to use federated architecture opportunities and improve the flow of information among stakeholder nodes and consequently decision makers.

-MITRE is working with a wide variety of government customers to help them build their EAs, most often in the context of supporting their overall enterprise modernization or transformation programs.
-A key skill that MITRE systems engineers need to bring is an understanding of how business needs, information technology, and people come together in well-constructed architectures.
+MITRE works with a wide variety of government sponsors to help them build their enterprise architectures, most often in the context of supporting their overall enterprise modernization or transformation programs.
+A key skill that MITRE SEs need to bring is an understanding of how business needs, information technology, and people come together in well-constructed architectures.

-Many of MITRE's customers are facing the complex problem of multi-agency enterprise architecture.
+Many of MITRE's sponsors are facing the complex problem of multi-agency enterprise architecture.
 How can different government entities share their business processes, information stores, technical systems, and human resources in a cohesive, secure way to accomplish a common mission?
 Architectures federation can foster this kind of sharing.
-By helping them to build their respective products to meet common prescriptive direction, MITRE's customers will be able to reuse component architectures by "snapping them together" like LEGO® bricks to build complex architectures of wider scope and applicability.
+By building their respective products to meet common prescriptive direction, MITRE's sponsors will be able to reuse component architectures by "snapping them together" like LEGO® bricks to build complex architectures of wider scope and applicability.

 - Air Force Chief Architect's Office, December 2007, Air Force Architecture Framework.

-- Department of Defense, DoD Architecture Registry System,accessed January 20, 2010.
+- Department of Defense, DoD Architecture Registry System.